When it comes to managing non-small cell lung cancer (NSCLC), the most important thing is to make sure your treatment plan is working.

 - bevacizumab (Avastin) and ramucirumab (Cyramza) to prevent tumors from forming new blood vessels

 Immunotherapy is a way to get your immune system to fight cancer more effectively.
-NSCLC can be treated with:
+For example, according to the

 - atezolizumab (Tecentriq)